From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 The only cenotes near Merida that are accessible by bus are the ones in Cuzama and in Homun.
 That is because you can get to each of those towns by colectivo, which you can board in Plaza San Juan in Merida.

-Once you get to Cuzama or Homun you will find local motor-taxi drivers and guides that will take you to visit all the cenotes for as little as 300 MXN.
-So if you love some adventures this is the way to go to Homun.
+Once you get to Cuzama or Homun, you will find local motor-taxi drivers and guides who will take you to visit all the cenotes for as little as 300 MXN.
+So if you love some adventures, this is the way to go to Homun.

 Merida Cenotes around Abalà (Southeast of Merida)